In this newsletter, there's an article showing how our nervous system and myelinating glial cells

 It is important to realise that the cranial sea isn't in some way being pushed from the outside.

-so every part of the cranial sea is being pulled upon at the same time;
+so every part of the cranial sea is being pulled upon at the same time.

-that is the only way it is possible for the cranial sea to flow through a myelinating glial cell.
+That is the only way it is possible for the cranial sea to flow through a myelinating glial cell.

 There is no way that you could push it.